 1. Set up feedback pipelines

 The goal of establishing feedback pipelines is to continuously collect product ideas, requests, and feedback from customers.
-These may arrive directly from customers, or they may be relayed from colleagues in sales, support, and customer success.
-The insights we distill from these inputs help inform where we take our products next.
+These may come directly from customers or from colleagues in sales, support, and customer success.
+The insights you distill from these inputs help inform where you take yur products next.

 With the right product management system and integrations, you can create a repository of user insights by capturing feedback from the following channels: